geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

 ---
 layout: post
 title: Luigi In Orbit
+#published: false
+#categories: ['luigi', 'data engineering']
+#tags: ['luigi', 'data engineering']

 ---

-`TL;DR` This post should be split into three or four and eventually will.
+`TL;DR` This post should be split into three or four.

 Here I'll describe an example of how Luigi can be used to orchestrate a more complex set of tasks.
-In this case a Luigi pipeline is implemented to coordinate a periodic search and retrieval of [LANSAT 8](http://landsat.usgs.gov/landsat8.php) image data.
-It prepares the data for upload onto`S3`, runs some [scikit-image](http://scikit-image.org/) analytics, and finally dumps the result so that an API endpoint can serve up the result (through a custom [Flask](https://www.youtube.com/watch?v=px_vg9Far1Y) web app).
-I don't expect readers to understand (or care) how all these separate technologies work. *How Luigi glues them all together is the point*.
-Primarily, I hope to demonstrate that a tool like Luigi can help shield the data engineer from knowing each and every detail regarding how a data pipeline actually functions.
+In this case a Luigi pipeline helps to coordinate the periodic search and retrieval of [LANSAT 8](http://landsat.usgs.gov/landsat8.php) image data.
+It then prepares that data for upload onto`S3`, runs some [scikit-image](http://scikit-image.org/) and [scikit-learn](http://scikit-image.org/) analytics on it, and finally dumps the output so that an API endpoint can serve up the result (through a custom [Flask](https://www.youtube.com/watch?v=px_vg9Far1Y) web app).
+I don't expect readers to understand how all these separate technologies work. *How Luigi glues them together is the point*.
+Primarily, I hope to demonstrate that a tool like Luigi can help shield the data engineer from knowing each and every detail regarding how a  pipeline actually functions.
 Before we open up the hood some background is in order.

 ---

-### An AWeSome Band
+### AWeSome Bands
-About a year ago Amazon Web Services began providing up-to-date access to Landsat via their (highly reliable) AWS infrastructure.
-The AWS open data initiative includes an extensive archive of Landsat 8 imagery data - with individual spectral bands not previously available - allowing anyone access to this information via predictable download endpoints.
+About a year ago Amazon Web Services began providing up-to-date access to Landsat 8 data via their (highly reliable) AWS infrastructure.
+The AWS open data initiative includes an extensive archive of Landsat 8 imagery - including individual spectral bands not previously available - allowing anyone access to this valuable information via predictable download endpoints.

 Landsat 8 imagery is an incredibly powerful resource.
-People from around the world now rely on it for everything from evaluating drought and predicting agricultural yields to tracking conflict.
+People from around the world have come to rely on it for everything from evaluating drought and predicting agricultural yields to tracking conflict.

 ---

 ![South Louisiana]({{ site.url }}/assets/LC80220392016185LGN00.jpg){:height="350px" width="350px"}

  Landsat 8 provides moderate-resolution imagery of Earth’s surface, from 15 metres (panchromatic) to 30 metres (multispectral) to 100 metres (thermal) per pixel.
-The above is a capture of southeast Louisiana roughly centered on [Lake Ponchartrain](https://en.wikipedia.org/wiki/Lake_Pontchartrain).
-The term *per pixel* refers to the ground sample distance or `GSD` which is a way of relating distance between pixel centers (in the image) to actual distances measured on the ground.
+(The above is a capture of southeast Louisiana roughly centered on [Lake Ponchartrain](https://en.wikipedia.org/wiki/Lake_Pontchartrain)).
+The term *per pixel* refers to the ground sample distance or `GSD` which is a way of relating distance between pixel centers to actual distances measured on the ground.
 For example, in an image with a one-meter GSD, adjacent pixel locations are 1 metre apart on the ground.
-In the above each pixel represents a 15 x 15 m "box", or 2421 square feet (or the average size of a condo in Manhattan).
+In the above, each pixel represents a 15 x 15 m "box", or 2421 square feet (or the size of an average condo in Manhattan).

 Landsat 8 operates in the visible, near-infrared, short wave infrared, and thermal infrared spectrums (9 bands total).
 For the purposes of this project we are interested only in the red, green and near-infrared bands.
-The following chart specifies several of these bands with regard to the satellite's Operational Land Imager ([OLI](https://en.wikipedia.org/wiki/Landsat_8)).
+The following chart specifies several bands with regard to the satellite's Operational Land Imager ([OLI](https://en.wikipedia.org/wiki/Landsat_8)).

 <table>
   <thead>